FacundoGreco/coderhouse-backend/README.md

 # Description

-This is a project for my backend programming course at CoderHouse.
+This is a challenge for my backend programming course at CoderHouse.
+It's a form to add products, and a product table list.

 ## Implemented

 - Server with express.
-- RESTFUL API with express.
+- API with express.
 - Express router.
 - Express static.
-- Middlewares.
+- Template Engines
-- Handle GET, POST, PUT and DELETE from Thunder Client, Postman, or HTML form.
+- EJS, Handlebars, Pug